Understanding Capital Gains Tax

 Business Asset Disposal Relief

-There are a number of qualifying conditions that you must meet in order to qualify for the relief.
-The lifetime limit means that you can qualify for the relief more than once, subject only to the fact that a 20% tax will be charged once your total qualifying capital gains exceed £1 million.
+There are several qualifying conditions that you must meet to qualify for the relief.
+The lifetime limit means you can qualify for the relief more than once, subject only to the fact that a 20% tax will be charged once your total qualifying capital gains exceed £1 million.

 Business Asset Roll-Over Relief